pangz-lab/verus-explorer-ui/README.md

 # Verus Explorer UI
 This is a new Verus Coin Web Explorer.
-UI is originally based from `insight-ui-komodo` redesigned to work on the new VerusExplorer API.
+UI is originally based from `insight-ui-komodo` redesigned to work for the new VerusExplorer API.

 # Prerequisite:
 1. `nodejs` - `v20.4`
 2. `npm` - `v9.7`
 3. `grunt-cli` - `v1.4.3`
 3. `bower` - `v1.8.14`

 > Lower version of `grunt-cli` and `bower` might also work but not 100% guaranteed.
 # Development
 ```bash